Gutenberg is coming!

 If the coming 5.0 release is strictly 4.9.8 + Gutenberg, it’s going to be a release that is both major and a non-event in terms of new code.

 It’s all battle-tested.
 In some ways 5.0 is already de facto out in the wild, with some forward-looking hosts already installing and activating Gutenberg for new installs, according to Matt Mullenweg.

 A new default Twenty Nineteen theme with 5.0

 Designer Allan Cole will be leading that project, which involves adapting an existing Gutenberg theme for use as WordPress’ next default theme.

 Last week’s developer chat left many attendees wondering about the status of WordPress 4.9.9.

 Contributors discussed the possibility of making it a quick PHP 7.3 compatibility release but it now appears to be all hands on deck as the focus shifts to 5.0.

-Based on Mullenweg’s announcement, it seems very likely that WordPress 5.0 will land before the end of 2018, barring any major impediments.
+Based on Mullenweg’s announcement about a release plan for WordPress 5.0, it seems very likely that WordPress 5.0 will land before the end of 2018, barring any major impediments.

 The timeline for this major release falls during a busy time of year for many who will be responsible for preparing their products and client sites.